Some posts contain compensated links. Please read this disclaimer for more info.

 St. Cyril’s And St. Methodius’ Day

 On the 24th of May, Bulgarians celebrate ‘Cyrillic Alphabet & Slavonic Literature Day.’
 This National Holiday is a favorite with students and a highlight on the academic calendar.
-One of the main attractions is watching the traditional street procession, which starts at the Sofia Archaeological Museum and ends by the statues of St Methodius and St Cyril outside the National Library.
+One of the main attractions is watching the traditional street procession, which starts at the Sofia Archaeological Museum and ends with the statues of St Methodius and St Cyril outside the National Library.
 Literature lovers should head over to the National Palace of Culture to see the famous Spring Book Fair.
 A special mass in Alexander Nevski Cathedral is another feature of this fascinating day.

 Sofia Cultural Events And Venues